JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 </small>

 The page still has a bit of choppiness as the frames load in, but that's a touchup for another day.
-I'm satisfied with the 300% speedup result.
+I'm satisfied with the 300% speedup result for now.
 ⚡️

 ## In Conclusion